-With personalization and speed being the main drivers of engagement, chatbots have taken the spotlight as one of the top strategies not just in terms of customer support but every stage of customer journeys.
+With personalization and speed being the main drivers of engagement, chatbots have taken the spotlight as one of the top strategies not just in terms of customer support but every stage of personalized customer journeys.

 Don't miss your chance to engage and stand out.
 Build your first chatbot today!